vai21/midtrans-node/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+Donate me a cup of coffee https://www.paypal.me/faisalrasid